nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 For hardened security we recommend setting the permissions on your ownCloud directories as strictly as possible, and for proper server operations.
-This should be done immediately after the initial installation.
+This should be done immediately after the initial installation and before running the setup.
 Your HTTP user must own the ``config/``, ``data/`` and ``apps/`` directories so that you can configure ownCloud, create, modify and delete your data files, and install apps via the ownCloud Web interface.

 You can find your HTTP user in your HTTP server configuration files.
 Or you can use :ref:`label-phpinfo` (Look for the **User/Group** line).